EOSIO/welcome/docs/04_protocol/03_network_peer_protocol.md

 ### 4.2.2.
 Chain Size Message

 The chain size message was defined for future use, but it is currently not implemented.
 The idea was to send ad-hoc status notifications of the node’s chain state after a successful connection to another peer.
-The chain size message consists of the following fields **[schema:ChainSizeMessage]**:
+The chain size message consists of the following fields:

 Message Field | Description
 -|-